Best nano media reactors

 Innovative Marine Minimax Media Reactor – Desktop

-The best feature of the Minimax reactor is the fact that it is unique design eliminates the need for hoses, ball valves, screws and other clutter.
+The best feature of the Minimax reactor is the fact that its unique design eliminates the need for hoses, ball valves, screws and other clutter.
 It truly is an ingenious design and built for maximum performance and efficiency.

 Only using 2.5 watts power consumption, this reactor has a strong pump and will hold 150 ml of filter media.
 It is also designed for easy maintenance so changing the filter media and cleaning the reactor is a breeze.
 Available on Amazon here.